The Rise & Fall of

 Click to enlarge!

 Interestingly, WAND-TV, who had purchased a similar antenna mounted on the same kind of tower, erected by the same tower company, suffered the same fate.
 The top 1,000 feet of their tower fell later that same morning under a similar ice-load.
-Their failure was identical.
 The upper section of their antenna had broken loose and had fallen through the guy wires.
 Over the next six months, a salvage company removed the 1,610 feet of tower and debris and the nearly five miles of four to six inch guy wire.
 By the next year the land was returned to farming.
 The cost to remove the six remaining guy anchor positions and the tower base was prohibitive at the time and they remained.
 It appears that in the intervening years, some of the guy positions have been removed as no trace seems to remain on Google Earth.

 More images of the destruction.